Last updated on November 22nd, 2017 at 12:22 pm

 Platform component upgrades

 We’ve already provided an example of technical debt arising from a platform upgrade.
-In this example, we show how deferring a platform upgrade creates new complications not present in the previous example, by illustrating how total MPrin can increase after the debt first forms.
-More: “MPrin in a platform component upgrade”
+In this example, we show how deferring a platform upgrade creates new complications not present in the previous example, by illustrating how total MPrin can increase after the debt is incurred.
+More: “MPrin in platform component upgrades”

 Standards or regulatory changes